wander-mind/softuni/python/01-programming-basics/lectures-pb-basics-python.md

 |           \\ooo       |   Octal value     |
 |           \\xhh       |   Hex value       |

-* Carriege return - unlike *New line*, splits 1 output into 2 new outputs (on a new line each ofcourse).
+* Carriege return - unlike *New line*, splits 1 output into 2 new outputs (each on a new line of course).

 * Form feed - Useless in these days, used for old terminals, and printes.